maxkozlowski/Python-for-Excel-users/Data types and operators.md

 Python features a range of operators.
 They can be split into arithmetic, assignment, comparison, logical, identity, membership and bitwise operators.

+You will have seen operators in Excel already.
+When doing calculations in Excel, you surely employed operators such as +, -, * and /.
+If you have some experience with VBA you will be familiar with assignment and comparison operators too.

 | Category  | Operator  | Example | Description |
 | ------------- | ------------- | ------------- | ------------- |
 | arithmetic  | +  | 3 + 2 (outcome: 5) | addition |